Match Play Tournament Info and Rules - All Players must Read!

 Please contact your opponent directly and arrange a mutually agreeable time and course to play each of your matches.

-You should schedule your next match as soon as both opponents are known – you do not need to wait for the end date of a round.
-This can give you a larger window to find a mutually agreeable date.
 It is the responsibility of EACH player to contact each other to agree on a date and time and course.
 CHECK IN with the opponents if the due date is past - it's possible their result is not showing up in the results page.
 The tournament committee will not be sending reminders when a prior round is complete.
 The current brackets can be found here:

 Delays.
-If the opponents can’t agree on a date prior to the round end date, please contact the EGC Tournament Committee.
+If the opponents can’t agree on a date prior to the round end date, please contact the EGC Tournament Committee at EvergreenGC@outlook.com.
 In some cases, we may be able to grant a brief extension.
 However, please realize that this affects your next opponent and the delay can cascade into future rounds if the subsequent match cannot be completed within the allotted dates.
 If a match schedule cannot be mutually agreed upon by the participants and the committee, assuming both teams made a good effort to find a mutually agreeable time, the match will be decided via a coin toss.
 No one wants to have this happen.

-7. Handicaps and GHIN Updates to Golf Genius
+7. Handicaps and GHIN Updates

 Handicap Calculation - Handicap Analysis